Must Have Guitar Accessories for Beginners

 If you own an acoustic guitar, it’s really important to consider a humidifier.
 There are various types from guitar humidifiers where you place in your guitar’s soundhole or case to room humidifiers that take care of the entire room.
 The right option for you depends on where you place your guitar, where you live and how many acoustic guitars you own.

-I’ll need to revisit this topic in a guide, so for now I recommend checking out reviews on Amazon for the most popular guitar humidifiers.
+I’ll need to revisit this topic in a guide, so for now I recommend checking out the Music Nomad Humitar.

 If you want to learn blues then a guitar slide is a must have, but for everybody else, they’re a fun little accessory to play around with.
 Playing with a slide is also a great way to develop your sense of pitch.